gsantner/memetastic/README.md

 Join our IRC or Matrix channel (bridged) and say hello!
 Don't be afraid to start talking. [![Chat - Matrix](https://img.shields.io/badge/chat-on%20matrix-blue.svg)](https://matrix.to/#/#memetastic:matrix.org) [![Chat - FreeNode IRC](https://img.shields.io/badge/chat-on%20irc-blue.svg)](https://kiwiirc.com/client/irc.freenode.net/?nick=memetastic-anon|?#memetastic)

 For inclusion of new fonts or memes visit [issue #1](https://github.com/gsantner/memetastic/issues/1).
-Please only post stuff you own, is allowed to redistribute, or to be considered fair use.
+Please only post stuff under free license (/or created yourself) and is allowed to be freely redistributed.
 Meme templates will only get added if there are no existing watermarks (of e.g. other meme creators) and if they are in a good image quality (do a quick search before).